lucasmbraz/lucasmbraz.github.io/_posts/2018-06-04-refactoring-legacy-flutter-part-1.md

 ---
 layout: post
-title: "Refactoring a Legacy Flutter App Part 1"
+title: "Refactoring a Legacy Flutter App"
 ---

-This is the first post in a series where we'll attempt to safely and gradually refactor a legacy app written in Flutter.
+This is the first post in a series where we\'ll attempt to safely and gradually refactor a legacy app written in Flutter.

-If you don't know what Flutter is, check out the [awesome 2-part episode](https://fragmentedpodcast.com/episodes/118/) of the Fragmented podcast or this [Google I/O presentation](https://www.youtube.com/watch?v=w2TcYP8qiRI).
+If you don\'t know what Flutter is, check out the [awesome 2-part episode](https://fragmentedpodcast.com/episodes/118/) of the Fragmented podcast or this [Google I/O presentation](https://www.youtube.com/watch?v=w2TcYP8qiRI).

-If you do know what Flutter is and are wondering: *"how can there be any legacy code in Flutter?
-It's not old enough for that"*.
-The answer is in [Michael Feather's definition](https://www.techdoneright.io/11).
+If you do know what Flutter is and are wondering: *\"how can there be any legacy code in Flutter?
+It\'s not old enough for that\"*.
+The answer is in [Michael Feather\'s definition](https://www.techdoneright.io/11).
 He defends the idea that legacy code is not necessarily old code, but code without automated tests.

 # The Goal
-Here's what we'll do: we will cover the app with automated tests, so that we have a safety net in case we make mistakes, and then we'll refactor the code and apply the MVP architectural pattern.
+Here\'s what we\'ll do: we will cover the app with automated tests, so that we have a safety net in case we make mistakes, and then we\'ll refactor the code and apply the MVP architectural pattern.

 ## The App
-![the app](https://cdn-images-1.medium.com/max/1600/1*gPfZYLOXsYomE332DifeLw.png "the app") The app we're going to refactor is the [beautiful Planets app](https://sergiandreplace.com/planets-flutter-from-design-to-app/) created by Sergi Martínez.
+![the app](https://cdn-images-1.medium.com/max/1600/1*gPfZYLOXsYomE332DifeLw.png "the app") The app we\'re going to refactor is the [beautiful Planets app](https://sergiandreplace.com/planets-flutter-from-design-to-app/) created by Sergi Martínez.
 This app is nice because it looks great, Sergi has a [whole series](https://sergiandreplace.com//tags/planets/) showing how he built it and he focused solely on the UI part.

 This means we have a cool, working app with lots of room for improvement in terms of architecture.
-If you were building a prototype and had to move fast (like in a startup) this is probably how you would've done it.
+If you were building a prototype and had to move fast (like in a startup) this is probably how you would\'ve done it.

 You can see this series as the natural next step.
-You've built a prototype and validated your idea.
-Now it's time to make it production-ready.
+You\'ve built a prototype and validated your idea.
+Now it\'s time to make it production-ready.

 ## The Code
 To get started, checkout the code from the [Github repo](https://github.com/lucasmbraz/planets).
 And if you want to jump straight to the solution, take a look at the [part-1 branch](https://github.com/lucasmbraz/planets/tree/part-1).